medema-group/bgc-viewer/README.md

 The projects consists of a number of modules, which are available in their respective folders as self-contained packages:

 - **backend**: Python Flask server that serves the API and statically built frontend.
-- **frontend**: Vue.js web application that, together with the API, makes a stand-alone viewer.
+- **frontend**: The frontend folder contains the code for both the web components (npm package) and the stand-alone viewer frontend that works together with the backend API (separate build target).
 - **viewer-components**: Reusable TS/JS components for the frontend.

 The backend is a comprehensive server that preprocesses, searches and dynamically loads data from a root directory containing huge amounts of data.
 The backend is not strictly necessary; the viewer can also run with other types of data sources.
 The backend serves from the local file system in local mode, or from a fixed data directory in public mode [see configuration](#configuration).